Tips for Taps Blog

 Classified as an ether, 1,4-dioxane is a colorless liquid with a faint, sweet odor.
 It is unstable at elevated temperatures and pressure, and may form explosive mixtures if exposed to light or air for prolonged periods.

 Most 1,4-dioxane contamination of drinking water comes from leaking underground storage tanks at hazardous waste sites, or discharges from manufacturing plants.
 It can also be found in many common personal care products, laundry detergents, and dish soaps.
 However, tracing contamination to the source is difficult because manufacturers do not have to report discharges of the chemical.
-What’s more is that when a source is identified, there is little regulators can do to stop contamination–as there a very few enforceable standards.
+What’s more is that when a source is identified, there is little regulators can do to stop contamination–as there are very few enforceable standards.

 Once it makes its way into sources of drinking water, 1,4-dioxane tends to stay there–as it does not break down easily.
 It is completely miscible in water, highly mobile (which means it travels), and very resistant to microbial degradation.